-To ensure program fidelity and proper credit, the Post-Secondary Education program must be delivered by Education or a credentialed contractor.
+To ensure program fidelity and proper credit, the Post-Secondary Education program must be delivered by Education, a credentialed contractor, or instructor from an approved accredited college/university.
+Please refer to PS 5354.03 Postsecondary Education Programs for Inmates, for further guidance.